 - hearings held in front of police officers/law enforcement personnel to determine whether or not to issue a search warrant.

 2. Are there defenses to charges brought under ARS 13-2802?

-People accused of a crime in these criminal cases can challenge the accusation with a legal defense.
+In these criminal cases, people accused of a crime can challenge the accusation with a legal defense.
 Three common defenses include defendants showing that:

-- they did not act with a criminal intent.
+- they did not act with criminal intent.

 - they did not try to influence a “witness.”